PavanRangani/docs/docs/prd/investments/trade-logs.md

 - Columns are
   - Task
     - When the task name is too long then it will be shown in multiple lines.
+    - For `Multi-Step` task, if task name is too long, shows ellipsis.
   - Due date
     - If the due date is passed, it appears in the red color.
+    - Show status of the Sub-Task in the secondary information.
   - Status
     - `In Progress` is shown in the green color,`Blocked` status is shown in the red color and `On Hold` status is shown in the golden color.
+    - Show status of the Sub-Task in the secondary information.
 - Sorting order
   - Primary sorting in Ascending order of `Due date` and secondary sorting in alphabetical order of `Task name`.
 - On click of any task row, it opens task view dialog.